Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_languages/general_purpose/python/the_lingo/basic/oop/paradigms/oop.md

     methods that don't take anything as their first args by default (automatically).
 They behave like ordinary functions.
 We include them in classes because they have some logical connection with a class but it doesn't actually depend on any specific instance or class varaible.

+    static methods are invoked on the class itself.

     ```python
     @staticmethod
     def is_workday(day):